rseeber/SLIM/README.md

 # Login Server

-This project is a source code C library which can be used to facilitate cryptographically secure management of login details from users.
+This project is a C++ library which can be used to facilitate cryptographically secure management of login details from users.
 The library allows developers to easily create and maintain a dynamic database of users, storing their passwords as a salted SHA256 hash.
 It also provides full support for logging users in and handling temporary login tokens, such as cookies, which are common in web applications.

 The management of these temporary login tokens is fully managed by the library, including the automatic revocation of the tokens after some arbitrary time interval. (still partially in development)